A Simple Algorithm for Computing BOCP: Time/Space Complexity

 Up to now, we have addressed all the main steps of our algorithm --- R{ E2L}.
 We next analyse its complexity.

-\section{Time/space complexity}
+\section{Time/Space Complexity}

-We analyse the complexity of our algorithm \textit{using} the intersection operation as a sample (note: the complexity of other two operations is the same as the one of this operation, and can be derived similarly, omitted for saving space).
+We analyse the complexity of our algorithm \textit{using} the intersection operation as a sample (note: the complexity of other two operations is the same as the one of this operation, and can be derived similarly, omitted).

 \begin{theorem} Given two circular-arc polygons with $m$ and $n$ edges, respectively, and assume there are $l$ \textit{related edges} between the two circular-arc polygons.
-Then, to achieve boolean operation on them takes $O(m+n+(l+k)\log l)$ time, using $O(m+n+l+k)$ space, where $k$ is the number of intersections. \end{theorem}
+Then, to achieve boolean operation on them takes $O(m+n+(l+k)\log l)$ time, using $O(m+n+k)$ space, where $k$ is the number of intersections. \end{theorem}